-Appendix C. CDBG-DR Grantee Data Fields
+Appendix C. CDBG-DR GRANTEE DATA FIELDS

-Appendix C is for the third purpose of the CMA.
-HUD will request data from FEMA on an asneeded basis to share with CDBG-DR grantees.
-The CDBG-DR grantees will use these data to prevent the duplication of benefits by reviewing applications for CDBG-DR assistance and making determinations that CDBG-DR benefits provided to CDBG-DR grantee program applicants are not duplicative of assistance that the grantee program applicants already received from FEMA.
-All data sharing from HUD to CDBG-DR grantees will occur in accordance with agreements between HUD and the CDBG-DR grantees that address requirements related to the use and protection of the data.
-FEMA will support HUD by providing data analysis and FEMA assistance data to HUD.
+Appendix C pertains to the third purpose of the CMA.
+HUD will request data from FEMA on an as-needed basis to share with CDBG-DR grantees.
+The CDBG-DR grantees will use these data to prevent the duplication of benefits by reviewing applications for CDBG-DR assistance and making determinations that CDBG-DR benefits provided to CDBG-DR grantee program applicants are not duplicative of assistance that the grantee program applicants already received from FEMA, and will use these NFIP data to determine whether the grantee program applicant had flood insurance on the date of the major disaster for which the applicant seeks assistance.

+All data sharing from HUD to CDBG-DR grantees will occur in accordance with the terms of this CMA and all CDBG-DR grantees that request or receive this data will sign the grantee signatory page in Appendix D. FEMA will support HUD by providing data analysis and IA registrant and NFIP policyholder data to HUD.

 HUD Data Request to FEMA.
-Based on individual CDBG-DR grantee approved Action Plan, HUD will request to FEMA on an as-needed basis the subset of household data needed by the CDBG-DR grantee to implement their specified program(s).
+Based on the individual CDBG-DR grantee Action Plan (including proposed Action Plans), HUD will request to FEMA on an as-needed basis the subset of data needed by the CDBG-DR grantee to implement their specified program(s).
+HUD will require each CDBG-DR grantee to sign the grantee signatory page in Appendix D, agreeing to the terms of this CMA.